Mental Health Act Administrator – Maryfield Court

 |Contract:||Full Time Permanent|

-The Mental Health Act (MHA or the Act) proves the legal framework for the detention in hospital of people who are deemed to be suffering from mental disorder.
-The MHA Code of Practice (the Code) is an important document, a sit provides guidance on how the MHA should be used by those with powers and responsibilities under the Act.
+The Mental Health Act (MHA or the Act) provides the legal framework for the detention in hospital of people who are deemed to be suffering from mental disorder.
+The MHA Code of Practice (the Code) is an important document, which provides guidance to mental health services and on how the MHA should be used lawfully, protecting the rights and best interests of those in need of support and care.

 The role of the MHA Administrator is important because it provides a framework for compliance with the Mental Health Act by identifying and challenging any errors.
 Mental Health Administrators have a vital role in safeguarding the legal requirements of the Mental Health Act.